dwmkerr/terraform-consul-cluster/README.md

 ## Creating the Cluster

 To create the cluster, register for an AWS account.
 You'll need to keep track of your *Secret Key* and *Access Key*.
-For instructions, see '[AWS Setup](TODO)'.
+For instructions.

 Now just run: